memfault/interrupt/_drafts/heartbeats.md

 battery stat, it would instead serialize the information into a C struct, write it to flash, and send these up to a server immediately or in batches.
-The server which parses and transforms this data will need to always know _exactly_ how to parse these structures, for every version in the past and future.
+The server which parses and transforms this data will need to always know _exactly_ how to parse these structures, for every version, both past and future.
 A word of warning to the reader: parsing bitfields in Python/Ruby/JavaScript/etc. isn't trivial.

-> I've designed the structure above by using C structs for easy comprehension by
-> the reader.
-If this architecture is used in production, I would **highly
-> recommend** using Protobuf or another message packing protocol for more
-> resilient parsing and backward-compatibility.
+I've designed the structures above by using C structs for easy comprehension by the reader.
+If this architecture is used in production, I would **highly recommend** using Protobuf or another message packing protocol for more resilient parsing and backward-compatibility.
+It solves many of the deficiencies with structured events.

-**Pros:** Compact data format and less data usage than (structured) logging, all events adhere to patterns and guidelines, easily actionable on a device-level<br> **Cons:** Difficult to parse, not immediately useful to developers without scripts, requires device and parsing server to keep structure definition in sync
+**Pros:** Compact data format and less data usage than (structured) logging, all events adhere to patterns and guidelines, easily actionable on a device-level<br> **Cons:** Difficult to parse, not immediately useful to developers without scripts, requires device and parsing server to keep the structure definitions in sync

 ### Heartbeats